 Do you want to apply for the bachelor’s programme Linguistics at Leiden University?
 First, check the admission requirements.

-The admission requirements for the bachelor’s programme are:
+The diploma requirements for admission to the English-taught bachelor’s programmes at the Faculty of Humanities are:

 - A Dutch pre-university education (VWO) diploma.

 - A Propaedeutic diploma or final diploma from a University of Applied Sciences (HBO).
 Proof of your proficiency in English might be required (see below: Language requirements).

 - A University first year certificate or degree.

 - an equivalent of a Dutch pre-university education (VWO) diploma.
 Our admissions Office has drawn up a list of common non-Dutch diplomas that generally meet the minimum academic requirements.
 Additionally a good level of English proficiency is required.
 Specific requirements can be found under 2.
 Language requirements.

 If your diploma does not meet these requirements you may still be admitted, on condition that you sit additional exams.
 You will receive more information on this once you have applied.

 It is essential that at the start of your programme you have a good level of proficiency in written and spoken English, as the programme is taught in English, and you will have to do all your studying and writing in English.